-Because the oven is was small, you didn’t need to worry about preheating.
-It heated up very quickly and evenly.
-This also meant that you were free to use the microwave while you bake.
+Because the oven was small, you didn’t need to worry about preheating; it heated up very quickly and evenly.
+This also meant that you were free to use the microwave while you baked.

 For example, you could warm up extra sauce while a pizza baked or boil water for tea while you made cookies.

 One of the major draws to this convection microwave was the ability to use both cooking modes in tandem.